 Vacuum Forming

-Vacuum forming shapes heated plastic sheet over a single-sided mold using vacuum, ideal for large, shallow parts with low tooling cost and moderate detail.
+Vacuum forming shapes heated thermoplastic sheet over a tool using vacuum, producing lightweight shells and covers with moderate detail at low tooling cost.

 Overview

-Vacuum forming is a thermoforming process where a heated plastic sheet is drawn over a mold by vacuum, then cooled and trimmed to create the final part.
-It excels at producing large, lightweight components with one primary cosmetic side, using relatively simple and inexpensive tooling compared to multi-part molds.
+Vacuum forming is a thermoforming process where a heated plastic sheet is drawn over (or into) a mold by vacuum, then trimmed to final shape.
+It excels at producing large, thin-walled parts with smooth contours and consistent wall thickness, typically as single-sided “shell” components.

 Common Materials